Rowanttarek344/Emotions-Recognition/README.md

 # Facial Emotion Recognition with Convolutional Neural Networks

-This repository contains code for building a Convolutional Neural Network (CNN) model to recognize facial emotions using the FER2013 dataset.
+This repository contains code for building a Convolutional Neural Network (CNN) model to recognize facial emotions.
 The model is trained to classify facial expressions into one of the following emotions: Anger, Contempt, Disgust, Fear, Happy, Neutral, Sad, and Surprised.

+## Dataset

+The dataset used for training and testing the model.
+It consists of grayscale images of facial expressions categorized into different emotions.
+The dataset can be found [here](https://www.kaggle.com/datasets/tapakah68/facial-emotion-recognition).

 ## Requirements